oneTRANSPORT/android-one-transport-sdk/extras/documentation/adding_sdk_to_your_app.md

 ## Configure your Gradle build file

 The oneTRANSPORT SDK for Android is currently distributed as a set of AAR libraries that you can add to your `app/libs` directory.
+The easiest way to get the latest versions is to clone the Sample Map Data app and copy them out of the `libs` directory:

+        git clone git@github.com:oneTRANSPORT/android-sample-map-data-app.git
+        cp android-sample-map-data-app/app/libs/*.aar your-app/libs

 In the `build.gradle` in your app module, add these lines to allow including libraries from the `libs` directory: